omundy/learn-computers/topics-files-folders.md

 ### Important directories

-- **Hierarchical file system** - How computers organize files inside folders, which are organized inside other folders, and so on, all the way down to the...
+- **Hierarchical file system** - how computers organize files inside folders, which are organized inside other folders, and so on, all the way down to the...
-- **Root directory** - The "base" or `/` directory on a computer that contains all other directories.
+- **Root directory** - the "base" or `/` directory on a computer that contains all other directories.
-- **Home directory** - Every user is the owner of a home directory for their files.
+- **Home directory** - every user is the owner of a home directory for their files.
 	- Mac: `/Users/<username>` or `~/`
 	- Windows: `C:\Users\<username>\`
 	- Linux: `/home/<username>` or `~/`